Blumbo/ArmorTweaks/README.md

 # ArmorTweaks

-ArmorTweaks is a fabric mod that changes the way Minecraft armor calculations work, made for exmperimental purposes and ranting ().
+ArmorTweaks is a fabric mod that changes the way Minecraft armor calculations work, made for exmperimental purposes and ranting.

 # Download